DouweHorsthuis/Flanker_task_experiment/README.md

 ### Timing
 The reason this experiment is coded in presentation, is because of the timing resolution of this software/language.
 When setup correctly this experiment has potentially 1ms of jitter.
 This will be measured here at our lab, using an oscilloscope.
 It is critical that this is re-tested before EEG data is collected.
 This has not yet happened because we haven't decided on the duration of the trials.

-For now this is how long should all the trials last. we need to do some testing to see if we move things around
+This is how long should all the trials last.
     - S1 shows for 200ms
     - ISI for 1500 to 2000ms, this is completely random